VanshikaTanwar/SEMICON_VSDNAVICAR/README.md

 [Demo video](https://drive.google.com/file/d/1VoYM0Dw4-xRLTiy9zCtznBR6Xd3ewQOk/view?usp=sharing)

-- The NaviCar demonstration highlights its seamless integration with the VSDSquadron Mini board, offering easy Bluetooth connectivity through a mobile interface.
-The user-friendly app allows you to control the car wirelessly, with precise commands.
-The car is equipped with obstacle avoidance technology, ensuring it halts when facing obstacles while other directions, like reverse or turns, can still be activated.
-This makes it particularly useful in the medical field for delivering supplies, in traffic management to avoid collisions, and in warehouses for safe material handling.
+- The NaviCar demonstration showcases its smooth integration with the VSDSquadron Mini board, providing effortless Bluetooth connectivity via a mobile interface.
+Through the user-friendly app, you can wirelessly maneuver the car with precise commands.
+The car comes with obstacle avoidance technology, ensuring it stops in front of obstacles while still allowing activation of reverse or turning in other directions.
+This feature makes it especially valuable in the medical field for supply delivery, in traffic management to prevent accidents, and in warehouses for secure material handling.

 # Conclusion
-- In conclusion, the NaviCar powered by the VSDSquadron Mini demonstrates the capabilities of advanced Bluetooth-controlled, obstacle-avoiding technology, offering practical applications across diverse fields.
-Its user-friendly mobile interface allows seamless wireless control, making it highly versatile for use in the medical field, traffic management, and warehousing.
-The integration of the UART protocol ensures reliable communication, enhancing the car's efficiency and safety.
-This project showcases the potential of automation and intelligent navigation in solving real-world challenges efficiently.
+- In conclusion,the NaviCar, powered by the VSDSquadron RISCV Mini, illustrates the capabilities of advanced Bluetooth-controlled, obstacle-avoiding technology, offering practical applications across various fields.
+Itsproviding user-friendly mobile interface which allows seamless wireless control, making it highly adaptable for use in the medical field, traffic management, and warehousing.
+The integration of the UART protocol ensures dependable communication, enhancing the car's efficiency and safety.Similarly, the integration of IR sensor with buzzer an dmotor drivers providing it enhanced capability and efficiency for safety purpose.
+This project demonstrates the potential of automation and intelligent navigation in efficiently addressing real-world challenges.

 # Representation of VSDNAVICAR at SEMICON INDIA Event 2024